Estate Planning Lawyers Serving Northwest Indiana

-Some property does not get passed on by a will and thus does not go thru probate.
+Some property does not get passed on by a will and thus does not go through probate.
 These forms of assets include the following:

 A residence owned by a married couple is usually owned as tenants by the entireties with both names on the title.
 This property automatically goes to the surviving spouse.

-Jointly owned property, such as a bank account or cars automatically go to the surviving joint owner.
-Also, where real estate or other property is titled as joint tenants with rights of survivorship the property goes to those on the title that are still living.
+The jointly owned property, such as a bank account or cars, automatically goes to the surviving joint owner.
+Also, where real estate or other property is titled as joint tenants with rights of survivorship, the property goes to those on the title who are still living.
 Although not a legal term, this is sometimes referred to as a poor man’s will.
-For instance, if you are husband and wife and one of you dies, then all property that is held jointly (real estate, residences, bank accounts, vehicles, etc) automatically go to the surviving spouse.
+For instance, if you are husband and wife and one of you die, then all property that is held jointly (real estate, residences, bank accounts, vehicles, etc.) automatically goes to the surviving spouse.
 Thus, unless you die in a joint occurrence, the terms of a will are not binding on assets held as joint tenants.
 Further, if you are not married but hold all your property in joint accounts or jointly with someone else, such as a brother, sister or friend, then all the property automatically passes to the survivor.
-There are dangers in holding accounts or property jointly and you will want to discuss that with your attorney.
+There are dangers in holding accounts or property jointly, and you will want to discuss that with your attorney.

-This is an instrument which allows you to make known your wishes concerning artificially prolonging your life via methods such as life support, feeding tubes, respirators, etc. It can also state if you want life support to continue even if you are in a coma and not expected to recover.
+This is an instrument that allows you to make known your wishes concerning artificially prolonging your life via methods such as life support, feeding tubes, respirators, etc. It can also state if you want life support to continue even if you are in a coma and not expected to recover.
 A properly executed living will eliminates family disputes and confusion, as well as possible litigation as to whether or not your life should be prolonged through artificial means.
-It provides guidance to the person you have selected in your Healthcare Power of Attorney as your representative to make decisions for you if you are incapacitated.
-Without a Living Will, doctors must do everything in their power to keep you alive unless and until a court order is obtained stating otherwise.
+It provides guidance to the person you have selected in your health care power of attorney as your representative to make decisions for you if you are incapacitated.
+Without a living will, doctors must do everything in their power to keep you alive unless and until a court order is obtained stating otherwise.
 Without this document, neither a court nor doctors will be able to determine what you want.